mixu3666/mixu3666.github.io/_posts/2018-10-31-Probability-of-Sitting-in-the-Assigned-Seat.md

 *Solution*:

 There is nothing special about 100.
 Let us consider the general case of $N$ passenger.
 Suppose the probability of the last passenger taking his/her assigned seat is $P(N)$.
+As we will see, this problem can be formulated as a dynamic programming problem.

 If the first passenger took his assigned seat, it is sure that the last passenger will take the assigned seat.
 The probability of this situation is $1/N$.

+If the first passenger took the second passenger's seat, how to relate this situation to $P(N-1)$?
+This is the *crux* of the problem.

 If the first passenger took a wrong seat (the probability is $(N-1)/N$), there are $N-1$ seats remained.
 How to relate this situation to $P(N-1)$ to form a recursion relation?
-This is the *crux* of the problem.
 Suppose the first passenger took the seat assigned to passenger $A$.
 The first passenger's seat is in the remaining $N-1$ seats.
 We label it as the passenger $A$'s seat.
 Under this manipulation, the probability of the last passenger taking the assigned seat is just $P(N-1)$.
 If the last passenger is not passenger $A$, it is fine.
 However, there is $1/(N-1)$ probability that the last passenger is $A$.
 In this case, $A$ actually takes the first passenger's seat.
 Therefore, if the first passenger took the wrong seat, the probability of the last passenger taking the assigned seat is

 $$
 P(N-1)*\frac{N-2}{N-1}